 For the people who were on social media, it looked like the worst parts of the happier story above.
 A few attacked her.
 A lot of people ignored the whole thing.
 Nobody really wanted to look at weev, a known Internet celebrity, and say he wasn’t allowed to go after a well-known woman tech blogger.
 I mean, maybe it’s some kind of personal beef and not misogyny?

 By the way, men of social media circa 2007 who defended weev…?
 You know that whole “the misogyny thing is overblown” deal?
 As we have since discovered, weev is literally a nazi.
-These days he’s the sysadmin for The Daily Stormer, which takes its name from Der Sturmer, a sort of People Magazine for nazis in 1940s Germany.
+These days he’s the sysadmin for The Daily Stormer, which takes its name from Der Sturmer, a sort of People Magazine for literal Nazis in 1940s Germany.
 It’s one of the largest neo-nazi communities online.
 If you were calling for “listening to both sides” because maybe he had some well thought-out technical reason… I hope you have reconsidered whether that was a good idea.

 For a mercy, I did not call for “listening to both sides.”
 I have been young and stupid, including not defending people who deserved it.
 But I skipped that specific mistake by being in the wrong place.